Abhidnya Bhave

-Abhidnya Bhave (born March 13, 1989) is an Indian actress, who acts in Marathi television and film.
-She made her debut in 2013 with Lagori - Maitri Returns.
-She portrayed her role in Khulta Kali Khulena as Monika in 2016.
-She was seen in Tula Pahate Re as Mayra.
-Currently, she is appearing in Tu Tevha Tashi as Pushpavalli.
+Abhidnya Bhave (born 13 March 1989) is an Indian actress, who acts in Marathi-language television and film.
+She debuted in 2013 with Lagori - Maitri Returns.
+She portrayed Monika in Khulta Kali Khulena in 2016.
+She was seen in Tula Pahate Re as Mayra and in Tu Tevha Tashi as Pushpavalli.

 Early life

-Abhidnya Bhave was born in Vasai-Virar in India on March 13, 1989.
-Her mother is a school teacher Hemangi Bhave.
-Her father is Uday Bhave.
-As a child, she lived in Mumbai.
+Abhidnya Bhave was born on 13 March 1989 to parents Uday & Hemangi Bhave (school teacher by profession).
+She was brought up in Vasai-Virar, Mumbai.

 Personal life

-Abhidnya Bhave is married to her longtime boyfriend Mehul Pai, who is an entrepreneur.
+Bhave married Varun Vaitikar in 2014; they divorced in 2016.
+In 2020, she married Mehul Pai, who is an entrepreneur.

 Career

-Abhidnya Bhave has worked in the Marathi serial Khulta Kali Khulena on Zee Marathi where she played a negative and has also worked in serial Lagori-Maitri Returns (Star Pravah).
+Abhidnya Bhave has worked in the Marathi-language serial Khulta Kali Khulena on Zee Marathi where she played a negative and has also worked in serial Lagori - Maitri Returns (Star Pravah).
 She has also worked in a Web series "Moving Out".
 Bhave worked with Zee Marathi's TV Show "Tula Pahate Re" starring Subodh Bhave & Gayatri Datar.
 Bhave co-owns a fashion brand with Tejaswini Pandit named Tejadnya.
 She was also seen in a Colors TV sitcom Bawara Dil starring Aditya Redij and Kinjal Dhamecha where she made a cameo appearance.